Our Chocolate Origins

 Costa Esmeraldas, Ecuador

-Our Costa Esmeraldas bar is deeply chocolatey with a cherry cordial finish.
+The latest harvest of Costa Esmeraldas bar is deeply chocolatey with notes of malted milk balls and light, fruity apricot tang.
 We source the Costa Esmeraldas cocoa beans from a family-owned and operated, 250-acre cocoa farm in the Esmeraldas province of Ecuador.
 The farm ferments their beans in 450 kilogram wood boxes for 5 days and then sun dries them on mesh racks.
 They are then aged for two months in breathable jute bags.
-The beans are made up entirely of a local variety of cacao.
+The beans are made up entirely of a local variety of cacao grown in Ecuador known as Nacional.

 Semuliki Forest, Uganda